Sensitivity Analysis on the Sphere and a Spherical ANOVA Decomposition

-\end{small} For $d=2$, the operator $P_{\{1\}}$ is illustrated in Figure~\ref{fig:P_1}.
-Here we see the difference to the classical ANOVA decomposition: In the tensor product setting the projection operator has also tensor product structure, i.e. $P_{\bm u}$ is a product of one-dimensional $P_i$, see~\eqref{eq:P_u_classic}.
+Here we see the difference to the classical ANOVA decomposition: In the tensor product setting the projection operator has also tensor product structure, i.e., $P_{\bm u}$ is a product of one-dimensional $P_i$, see~\eqref{eq:P_u_classic}.
 For the operator~\eqref{eq:Pu_def} on the sphere, we do not have such a structure, but nevertheless the operator $P_{\bm u}$ has some properties, which we will use to define a spherical ANOVA decomposition.
-First, the sequential application of the projection operator is the same the operator applied with the smaller index set, as the following lemma shows. \tdplotsetmaincoords{70}{10}
+First, the sequential application of the projection operator is the same as the operator applied with the smaller index set, as the following lemma shows.